Australian cricket team in India in 1979–80: Fifth Test

 Australia made only one change for the fifth test team, bringing Bruce Yardley back for Peter Sleep.
-Initially the Australians were reluctant to use a still-injured Yardley but a look at the spin friendly Eden Gardens pitch made them change their minds.
-Hughes:
+The Australians were reluctant to use a still-injured Yardley until he demonstrated at the Eden Gardens pitch that he was still capable.

-It's a certainty that Yardley is going to have to play on this wicket.
-Obviously he will have some pain, but he will not do any irreparable damage.
-The results of another x-ray on the toe have given him cause for optimism and he is pleased in his own mind.
-He has experienced some discomfort in the nets, but it's not enough to stop him playing.
-He's a must in the team and I'm sure he can do the job.

 Australia batted extremely well in their first innings, making 442 thanks to Yallop (167) (as opener), Hughes (92), Border (54), and Yardley (61).
-Indian managed 347 in reply, collapsing from 2–256 with Yardley getting 4-91.
+India managed 347 in reply, collapsing from 2–256 with Yardley getting 4-91.

 Australia were 5–81 in reply in one stage, in danger of losing, but Hughes started hitting out and Australia added 70 in 72 minutes.
 Hughes declared (he was on 64 not out), leaving India to get 246 runs in 247 minutes.
 Geoff Dymock took four wickets and at one stage India were 4-123 but Yashpal Sharma and Rao dug in and the game ended drawn, with them 4–200.
-According to Wisden:

-Although the ball had turned on the fourth day – a factor in Hughes's declaration – the heavy roller produced a calmer pitch on the final day.
-Lacking in bounce, it was of little use to the wrist-spin of Higgs, and Australia's only finger-spinner, Yardley, failed to reproduce his form of the Indian first innings.

 Sixth Test

 Australia made one change for the sixth test, bringing back Sleep for Bruce Yardley, after the latter failed a fitness test.
 India won the toss and decided to bat, making 8–458, with both Gavaskar and Kirmani scoring centuries.
 Graham Yallop and Sleep both had to leave the ground during the day due to illness.

 Australia were dismissed for 160, with only Yallop (60) offering much resistance.
-According to Wisden, "the Australians were upset by two umpiring decisions during this innings.
-Hilditch was aggrieved at being given run out and Hughes was even less pleased to be given out caught at silly point.
-There was a red patch on his shirt-sleeve to provide evidence that justice had not been done."

 Australia were 2–149 in their second innings (Border 61, Hughes 80) but then collapsed to be all out for 198 and lost by an innings and 100 runs.
 Wisden later called Hughes' knock "one of the finest innings played against Indian bowling in recent times."

 During the second innings, Dev felled Rick Darling with a bouncer, causing him to be retired hurt.